Thread: Ear stretching question?

 Cheap way to stretch is to dead stretch at small sizes (say up to 2 or 3mm) then use PTFE tape adding a couple of layers every few days.
 The tape can be bought for as little as 50pence.
 A nice thing to pop in your lobes and is pretty cheap are metal septum bullets.

-If you want more information we have an thread dedicated to stretching with a guide on the first page here.Current: 5 standard lobes, 2 0g lobes, 7 helices, 3 tragus, conch, daith, 2 nostril, septum
+If you want more information we have an thread dedicated to stretching with a guide on the first page here.Current Mods: 6 standard lobes, 2 12mm lobes, 4 helices, 3 tragus, daith, 2 nostril, 5mm septum punch, 2.4mm VCH, 1 upper conch, 2.4mm daith, scar removal x4, coinslot ear cartilage removal

 Seriously.
 Acrylic is shit, yes it's entirely possible you'll be fine with it but your choices are: